averyxlin/iPodify/README.md

 # iPodify

-A modern music database and API built with Django and React, featuring an iPod-inspired interface with Spotify integration.
+A modern music database and API built with Django and React, featuring an iPod-inspired interface with Spotify embed integration.

 ## Project Requirements Compliance